The results are in – and they paint a brutal picture for software producers who need to get on top of their AI pricing strategy.

 There’s no denying software pricing models are changing for the AI era and more flexibility is on the way, with à la carte options gaining traction – allowing customers to select precise packaging configurations and only pay for the functionality they need.

-As you explore the best AI pricing models for your business, it’s advisable to choose a system that ensures transparency through clear usage reporting that validates spend and has guardrails to prevent unexpected charges.
+As you explore the best AI pricing models for your business, it’s advisable to choose a system that ensures transparency through clear usage reporting that validates spend and has strong guardrails to prevent unexpected charges.

-With adjustable rate tables, real-time data, and easy API integrations, Revenera’s Dynamic Monetization provides a flexible platform to scale AI monetization initiatives.
+With adjustable rate tables, real-time data, and easy API integrations, Revenera’s Dynamic Monetization provides a flexible platform to scale profitable AI monetization initiatives.